nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="13-8"/>
 ### 13.8 Bug Tracking

 Exiv2 has used three bug tracking systems during its 17 year life.
 In the early days, issues were stored on a forum hosted by yahoo.
 (Who?).
-About the time that I joined the project (2008), used Redmine to track issues on exiv2.org.
-I was very happy with Redmine.
-It has a nice UI with searching, good cross referencing, and reporting tools.
+About the time that I joined the project (2008), Redmine was installed to track issues on exiv2.org.
+I really like Redmine.
+It has a nice UI with good search, cross referencing, and reporting tools.
 I very much appreciated the API to query and download data in JSON format.
-I had a script to generate various report to manage release progress.
+I had a script to generate various report to monitor release progress.

-We moved the code to GitHub when released Exiv2 v0.27 in April 2017.
+We moved the code to GitHub when Exiv2 v0.26 was released in April 2017.
 I didn't know that GitHub provided issue tracking and many other project management tools.
-We could even consider closing exiv2.org in future and
+We could even consider closing exiv2.org in future and providing all project resources from GitHub.

-I believe GitHub Rest API provides a mechanism which could generate reports which would be similar to my python/RedMine/JSON code.
+I believe the GitHub Rest API provides a mechanism with which we could collect data.
+I could use that to generate report similar to my Remine/python/JSON code.

 I'm pleased with GitHub.
 For sure, it's a "one stop shop" for a project.
 They provide good tools.
 The best aspect of GitHub is that I met Luis and Dan on GitHub.
 And numerous other frequent contributors (acknowledged on page 2 of this book).
 For sure GitHub has brought more order to the world of open-source.